wit2000/toyGPT/README.md

-Experimental: Still not able to make model understand language and talk like normal chatbot, but at least able to give output when talk to, based on the learned words.
+Experimental: For Self train model, it is still not able to make model understand language and talk like normal chatbot, but at least able to give output when talk to, based on the learned words.

+Self Train:
 1. Environment Setup

 Create a Conda environment: